 Infrastructure output in India increased 8.4 percent year-on-year in April of 2022, quickening from an upwardly revised 4.9 percent rise in March.
 It was the largest gain in infrastructure output since October last year.
 Significant increases were seen in production of coal (28.8 percent vs 0.1 percent decline in March), followed by electricity (10.7 percent vs 6.1 percent), and petroleum refinery products (9.2 percent vs 6.1 percent).
 Meanwhile, output fell for crude oil (-0.9 percent vs -3.4 percent) and steel (-0.7 percent vs 5 percent). source: Office of the Economic Adviser to the Government of India

 Construction Output in India averaged 4.30 percent from 2005 until 2022, reaching an all time high of 62.60 percent in April of 2021 and a record low of -37.90 percent in April of 2020.
 This page provides the latest reported value for - India Infrastructure Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 India Infrastructure Output - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Construction Output in India is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in India to stand at 2.50 in 12 months time.
-In the long-term, the India Infrastructure Output is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Construction Output in India is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Infrastructure Output is projected to trend around 3.00 percent in 2023, according to our econometric models.